 Affiliate earnings on Hubpages

-You also may apply for Amazon, Ebay and now HubPages ad program, which is automatic.
+You also may apply for Amazon and HubPages ad program, which is automatic.
 You may choose to not have HP ads show.
-Actually you don't need to have any but the extra money is a nice bonus.
+Actually, you don't need to have any but the extra money is a nice bonus.
 I reached my first Google Adsense payout of $100.00 after 11 months, then it was 9, then 7 and now after the Panda shake up, it's taking longer.

 HubPage ads payout is $50.00 and that came after 4 months.
 Ebay sales and earnings have picked up since my last edit.
 Ebay ads are combined with HP ads.

 Ebay is now retired from as an affiliate earning partner.

 I receive the best payouts as an Amazon affiliate.
 They have a payout of $10.00 and you can choose direct deposit or a gift certificate.
 You do have to wait for the previous months earnings, after two months for payment.
 Most affiliate programs have a 30 day wait.